cqcallaw/newt/README.md

 The default value of a type is fixed and constant for the lifetime of a program's execution.

 ## Compound Types ("structs")
-newt supports compount types analagous to C's structs.
-Unlike C's structs, the data is not stored continguously in memory.
+newt supports compound types analagous to C's structs.
+Unlike C's structs, the data is not stored contiguously in memory.

 ```
 struct Person {